rayansami/rayansami/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on NLP and Text mining at the LAMP-SYS.
-Also developing repository and designing database system for for Electronic Thesis or Dissertations.
+- 🔭 I’m currently working on at the Lab for Applied Machine Learning and Natural Language Processing Systems (LAMP-SYS).
+I am responsible for developing repository and designing database system for for Electronic Thesis or Dissertations.
 My lab repositories: https://github.com/lamps-lab